 Virtual Research Summit: Toward a Critical Cultural Diplomacy

-On September 24 the North American Cultural Diplomacy Initiative in partnership with CPD launched "Cultural Diplomacy as Critical Practice," a research virtual summit exploring a cultural relations approach to diplomacy.
+On September 24, 2020 the North American Cultural Diplomacy Initiative in partnership with CPD hosted "Cultural Diplomacy as Critical Practice," a research virtual summit exploring a cultural relations approach to diplomacy.

 This convening responded to increasing calls for analyses of cultural diplomacy informed by the methodologies and approaches of cultural disciplines in the social sciences and humanities.
 These specialities have yet to carve out a place for themselves in a cultural diplomacy field dominated by political science, international relations and diplomatic studies.

 This program brought together academics and practitioners from both sides of culture and diplomacy in a cross-disciplinary effort, and the summit posed such questions as: How do we understand diplomacy as a critical practice?
 What lessons from the past and present can inform the future?
 Participants will be asked to consider how a cultural relations approach to diplomacy opens new avenues to the theoretical and empirical study of diplomacy, addressing global challenges including cultural conflict, climate change and the biopolitical challenges of pandemics.

 Opening Event | Beyond Projection: Toward a Critical Cultural Diplomacy